comworkio/comwork-cloud-wiki/odoo.md

 # Odoo as a service

-Odoo is a suite of open source business apps that cover all your company needs: CRM, eCommerce, accounting, inventory, point of sale, project management...
+Odoo is an opensource suite of business apps that cover all a company is needing: ERP, CRM, eCommerce, accounting, inventory, point of sale, project management...

 ![odoo](./img/odoo.png)